Happy Birthday baby Mae!

 At least the nurse the night before didn’t follow the doctor’s orders and insert another dose of CERVIDIL.
 (Thank you, nurse whoever you are!)

-After baby boy’s heart beat started fluctuating the doctor decided to do an episiotomy.
+A monitor was tracking the baby’s heartbeat.
+After my his heart beat started fluctuating the doctor decided to do an episiotomy.
 I agreed, because I was out of energy.
 A small incision was made at the vaginal opening and the baby was born.
 He was eight and a half pounds and oh so long.
 He was large, but had this perfect face shape and adorable features.

 This is what happened to me after I had baby Scott.

-There was no warning, no mental preparation, and worst of all no explanation.
-It was rough aggressive.
-Again, I know this was necessary, but there’s a way pound a slab of beef in the factory and no emotional connection to it, but there is another way that you should touch a human being, with dignity and purpose.
+There was no warning.
+I had no mental preparation, and worst of all no explanation.
+It was rough and aggressive.
+Again, I know this was necessary–but there’s a way pound a slab of beef in the factory and have no emotional connection or tie to it.
+This is a metaphor of how I was treated on Scott’s birthday.

-I felt the sensation of leaving my body through this awful attempt to aid me.
-(I felt like a slab of beef at the factory.)
-The convulsions started again as my body went into shock.
+I felt the sensation of leaving my body.
+Then minutes later convulsions started again as my body went into shock.

 It is interesting to return to these memories and look at the photos that were taken in the hospital.
 In all of the photos I am smiling.
 How naive I look, not knowing the toll this experience would take on me physically.

-In the pictures I now see the girl with baggy eyelids and a forced smile and I wish I could give her a hug.
+In these pictures, I now see the girl with baggy eyelids, forcing her smile.
+I wish I could give her a hug.
 I wish someone would have held her and said, “It’s all going to be ok.
 One day this will make you stronger, more compassionate, a better caregiving and more self aware.
 Hopefully one day you can advocate and learn how to use your voice.”

 I don’t dwell on these circumstances anymore.
 It has been 10 years.
 Wow, and this boy, he’s mature and tall, and he’s pretty great!